Traveling to Cabo San Lucas | Where to Stay + What to Eat

 Medano Beach

 My first choice of where to stay in Cabo San Lucas is Medano Beach.
-The beach is clean and the water is that gorgeous blue color.
-Plus it’s more swimmable (at times) since it’s better protected than the open water of Land’s End Pacific side.
+The beach is so pretty and this area is more swimmable since it’s better protected than the open water on the Land’s End Pacific side.
+But just to be safe, always check conditions before you enter the water.
+Cabo’s beaches are known for strong undertows and sneaky waves.

-The hotel has an abundance of amenities like an inviting pool with a swim-up bar, fitness center and an onsite restaurant called Bar Esquina.
+Also near Medano Beach is Bahia Hotel, the perfect property for those who prefer a quiet getaway but want to be near the action.
+Like the ME, Bahia Hotel has an plenty of amenities like an inviting pool with a swim-up bar, a fitness center and the popular onsite restaurant Bar Esquina.
 Bonus points for having a cute take-away coffee and juice bar too.

-Since the actual hotel is a couple of blocks from the beach, guests have access to the hotel’s beach club and restaurant, SUR, located directly on the beach.
-They even provide the golf carts to take you there.
+Since the hotel is a couple of blocks from the beach, guests will have access to the hotel’s beach club and restaurant, SUR, located directly on the beach.
+They even have golf carts to take you there.
+Guests receive signing privileges which makes it easy to charge everything to the room.
+That way you don’t have to carry a bunch of money around.

-Staying downtown Cabo San Lucas offers some good budget friendly options within walking of the marina and the beach.
+If being on the beach isn’t top priority or if you are looking to save a few buck, downtown Cabo San Lucas offers some good alternative options within walking of the marina and the beach.

-Los Milagros Hotel is a charming smaller hotel stay in downtown Cabo San Lucas.
-A true “oasis in Cabo”.
-The terrace and courtyard has an inviting blue swimming pool and gorgeous common areas.
-In addition to beautiful rooms, they offer Wi-Fi and free parking, which is an added bonus in the downtown area.
+Los Milagros Hotel is a charming boutique hotel in downtown featuring a picturesque courtyard and an inviting blue swimming pool and stunning common areas.
+In addition to beautiful rooms, they offer Wi-Fi and free parking, which comes in handy in the downtown area.

 Where to Stay in Cabo San Lucas Marina